huntdatacenter/docs/docs/do-science/transfers/external-kista.md

 ```
 traceroute -P TCP -p <port number> ekista.hdc.ntnu.no
 ```
-*Note* on linux or macOS machines, you might need sudo permission
+*Note*: on linux or macOS machines, you might need sudo permission.

 2. Share output in communication email with HUNT Cloud.